Make Your Logs Work for You

 kubectl logs [-f] [-p] (POD | TYPE/NAME) [-c CONTAINER]

-There are many other parameters you can use, but let’s explore a few:
+There are many other parameters you can use, but let’s highlight the key ones:

-• -p or –previous prints logs from a previous terminated container in a pod
+• -p or --previous prints logs from a previously terminated container in a pod

 If you’d like to see what other options you have, go to the official Kubernetes docs.